otapliger/helix/book/src/themes.md

 Create a file with the name of your theme as the file name (i.e `mytheme.toml`) and place it in your `themes` directory (i.e `~/.config/helix/themes` or `%AppData%\helix\themes` on Windows).
 The directory might have to be created beforehand.

-> 💡 The names "default" and "base16_default" are reserved for built-in themes
+> 💡 The name "rose_pine" is reserved for built-in theme
 > and cannot be overridden by user-defined themes.

 ### Overview